griffina1/cds-hooks/README.md

 ## BMDS 210 - Building and Testing a CDS Hook

 # Overview
-This project demonstrates how to build and test a simple CDS Hooks service.
+The purpose of this project is to demonstrate the basic structure of a CDS Hooks service, including:
+- CDS service discovery
+- Handling incoming hook requests
+- Using FHIR prefetch data
+- Returning CDS cards to the EHR interface

 [CDS Hooks](https://cds-hooks.org/) is an open specification that enables Electronic Health Record (EHR) systems to invoke external decision support services in real time.
 A CDS service can provide clinical guidance, recommendations, alerts, or informational cards during a clinician’s workflow.